Raise your hand if you’ve ever given the side-eye because someone is using your special mug.

 Make sure to download the free template at the end of this post to add these adorable faces to your mug.
 Free of course – no strings attached.

-6 tips to make Sharpie mugs that last
+How to make Sharpie mugs – 6 tips

 The only real way to get a permanent design on a mug is to do a traditional glaze and fire.
 The Sharpie doesn’t “bake” into the mug, but adheres and cures to the surface of the mug.
 That being said, that doesn’t mean it’s impossible to make a Sharpie mug that lasts.
 With the right tools and proper care, a Sharpie mug can last for a long time.